 Metabolic processes continually produce acid and, to a lesser degree, base.
 Hydrogen ion (H+) is especially reactive; it can attach to negatively charged proteins and, in high concentrations, alter their overall charge, configuration, and function.
 To maintain cellular function, the body has elaborate mechanisms that maintain blood H+ concentration within a narrow range—typically 37 to 43 nmol/L (pH 7.43 to 7.37, where pH = −log [H+]) and ideally 40 nmol/L (pH = 7.40).
 Disturbances of these mechanisms can have serious clinical consequences.

 Acid-base equilibrium is closely tied to fluid and electrolyte balance, and disturbances in one of these systems often affect another.
-Fluid metabolism is discussed in Fluid Metabolism, and electrolytes are discussed in Electrolyte Disorders.
+Fluid metabolism is see Fluid Metabolism, and electrolytes are see Electrolyte Disorders.

 Most acid comes from carbohydrate and fat metabolism, which generates 15,000 to 20,000 mmol of CO2 daily.
 CO2 is not an acid itself, but in the presence of a member of the carbonic anhydrase family of enzymes, CO2 combines with water (H2O) in the blood to create carbonic acid (H2CO3), which dissociates into H+ and HCO3−.
 The H+ binds with Hb in RBCs and is released with oxygenation in the alveoli, at which time the reaction is reversed by another form of carbonic anhydrase, creating H2O and CO2, which is exhaled in each breath.